 With traffic becoming harder to get these days, it helps to make sure you are converting on the traffic you pay for.

 Reducing your cart abandonment rate is one of the secrets to ecommerce success.
-These 19 tips will help you achieve greater success and sales.
+These 19 tips for reducing checkout abandonment rate will help you achieve greater success and sales.

 Which of these tips are you going to use to reduce your cart abandonment rate?